Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - XOR cannot be represented by a single-layer neural network since its output space isn’t linearly separable.
 ![Figure 8.8]({{ "/assets/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/figure8-8.png" | absolute_url }})
 - The class of Boolean functions that can be computed by a single-layer network is only the class of linearly separable functions.
 - *Hidden layer*: a layer in the neural network that isn’t the input nor the output.
-It is hidden from the outside world.
+It's hidden from the outside world.
 - Multilayered networks can compute any computable function – not just the linearly separable ones.
 The problem is how to train a multilayered network.
 - The perceptron convergence rule cannot be applied to multilayer networks because there isn’t an error value for the hidden layers.
 With no way of calculating the error, we don’t know how to update the weights.